joneath/jasmine-slow/README.md

     jasmine.slow.enable(150); // sets the threshold to 150ms

+You can also programmatically disable logging using the disable method

+    jasmine.slow.disable(); // No more slow logging

 It's as simple as that.
 Now get busy speeding up your test suite!

 ##Output